yojoots/libbitcoin-system-wiki/Pure-Bank.md

 return-rate = (borrowed - loaned) / borrowed
 return-rate = reserve / borrowed
 ```
-**Not only is the capital ratio the nominal interest rate, but the reserve ratio is the investor's rate of return.** Both ratios are established by time preference alone and expressed as the fraction of reserve.
+**Not only is the capital ratio the nominal interest rate, but the reserve ratio is the rate of return.** Both ratios are established by time preference alone and expressed as the fraction of reserve.